 - Transaction limits on peer-to-peer transactions.
 Many mobile wallet providers place a limit on their users’ person-to-person transactions, which means merchants who want to receive payments from an app like Venmo may not be able to make sales above a certain dollar amount.
 This boundary helps protect all parties from theft and fraud.
 However, mobile wallets do not add purchase limits to retail purchases made at tap-to-pay terminals.
 Retail shoppers who link a credit card to their mobile wallet app will not experience any app-imposed purchase limits when shopping in a store.

-- Specialized payment terminal needed for mobile wallet transactions.
-Merchants need a modern payment terminal to accept tap-to-pay transactions in a brick-and-mortar store—an expense that not all small businesses can afford.
+- Specialized smartwatch, or tablet on a payment terminal needed for mobile wallet transactions.
+Merchants need a modern smartwatch, or tablet on a payment terminal to accept tap-to-pay transactions in a brick-and-mortar store—an expense that not all small businesses can afford.

 As more and more shopping shifts to mobile platforms, payment systems will make a similar shift.
 Customers, always in search of convenience and flexibility, are increasingly embracing mobile payments—particularly given the level of security they provide.